SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 #### Heat map

-Illimani can presents the allocation site information with a heat map visualization.
+Illimani can present the allocation site information with a heat map visualization.
 It shows the relationship between the most allocator methods and the most allocated objects.
 Key questions developers ask about memory are related to who is responsible for most creating instances and of each class, or method.
 Heat map visualizations are particularly adapted to display such relationships.